HCL-TECH-SOFTWARE/volt-mx-docs/version/95/Foundry/voltmxfoundry_containers_helm/Content/Installing_Containers_With_Helm.md

 ## Modifying Foundry configuration
-With the exception of database changes (any database related parameters), you can usually modify the values.yaml file and then run `helm upgrade foundry apps -n foundry` and Helm will update configuration and restart any impacted pods.
-For instance, if you install foundry but find you failed to properly specify the ingress.class name, you could edit values.yaml, update the ingress.class parameter and then run `helm upgrade foundry apps -n foundry`.
+With the exception of database changes (any database related parameters), you can usually modify the values.yaml file and then run `helm upgrade foundry apps -f values.yaml -n foundry` and Helm will update configuration and restart any impacted pods.
+For instance, if you install foundry but find you failed to properly specify the ingress.class name, you could edit values.yaml, update the ingress.class parameter and then run `helm upgrade foundry apps -f values.yaml -n foundry`.
 In the event that `helm upgrade` does not work for you, you could uninstall foundry with `helm uninstall foundry -n foundry` and then re-install the Foundry applications.

 ## Troubleshooting